Two women looking down at a cellphone.

 4 min read

-1. Data brokers collect and often sell personal information about consumers to companies and individuals.
+1. Data brokers collect personal information about consumers from various sources and often sell it to companies and individuals.

-2. A data broker may collect information from public records, social media, or purchase history.
+2. A data broker may collect information from public records, social media, and your purchase history.

 What is a data broker?